Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Kammen, Michael.

-Next, identify the title of the book.
+Next, identify the full title of the book, including the subtitle.
 Even though there is no colon on the title page, A History of Art Controversies in American Culture is in a smaller font; this shows that it is the subtitle and should be separated from the title with a colon.

-List the title of the book, in italics, after the author.
-Make sure to capitalize all important words, including the first word of the title and subtitle.
-Place a period after the title.
+Type the title of the book, in italics, after the author.
+Capitalize the first word of the title, the first word of the subtitle, and all important words.
+Type a period after the title.

 Bibliography Example: